manell0/MileStone-1-Couronne/README.md

 5. As a new user, I Want to easily have the ability to contact couronne

+6. As a new user, I want to se a video about the game.

 ### Current Fans Goals:

 1. As a current user, I want to navigate to information about rules and history, as well as social links.
 As well as the opportunity to contact the couronne site for any questions.
 Thats it!
-2. Want to be able to watch any videos about the game
+2. Want to be able to watch some videos of the game

 ## Development Planes